backstage/mkdocs-techdocs-core/README.md

   - Note that the format `svg_object` is not supported for rendering diagrams.
 Read more in the [TechDocs troubleshooting](https://backstage.io/docs/features/techdocs/troubleshooting#plantuml-with-svg_object-doesnt-render) section.

 - [mdx_truly_sane_lists](https://pypi.org/project/mdx-truly-sane-lists/): An extension for Python-Markdown that makes lists truly sane.
 Features custom indents for nested lists and fix for messy linebreaks and paragraphs between lists.

+### Other plugins and extensions

+Note that the above set of plugins and extensions represents an opinionated list providing a core set of functionality necessary for most technical documentation needs (hence: `techdocs-core`).
+PRs introducing new plugins or extensions are welcome, but they are not guaranteed to be accepted.

+In order to solve your organization's specific needs, you're encouraged to install any necessary extensions/plugins in your own environment on top of `techdocs-core` (be it the TechDocs backend container, or a custom TechDocs build container).

 ## Caveats